sonaljain067/cysync/README.md

-# cy Sync
+# cySync

-CySync is a frontend application built with TypeScript, React, and Tailwind.
+CySync is a frontend application to for listing wallet details with receiving / sending coins built with TypeScript and TailwindCSS.

 ### Installation
 To install the application, you can clone the repository from GitHub: <br/>